 F.E.L.
 Priestley Memorial Lectures in the History of Ideas

 The F.E.L.
-Priestley Lectures in the History of Ideas have been funded by a number of Professor Priestley's former student.
+Priestley Lectures in the History of Ideas have been funded by a number of Professor Priestley's former students.
 The F.E.L.
 Priestley Lectures reflects Professor Priestley's broad interest in the history of ideas and his dedication to teaching and scholarship.

 R.K.
-Teetzel Lecture in Architecture
+Teetzel Lecture in Art or Architecture

 The Teetzel Lectureship was established under the terms of the will of Mrs. Rita K. Teetzel, who graduated from University College in 1912.
 In her will, Mrs. Teetzel requested that a portion of her estate be used "for the furtherance of studies in Architecture for women in University College."
 This Lectureship aims to bring to the College and to the University of Toronto distinguished lecturers in art and architecture.